 Are you interested in empowering machines with better than human perception and cognition skills while solving real industry problems?

 Join our Vision Technologies and Solutions Group (VTS RG) to develop solutions to real-world computer vision problems where there is limited amount of training data for your machine learning algorithms.
-The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated Master/PhD student available for an internship in the area of semi-supervised/unsupervised methods for object recognition/pose estimation and semantic segmentation.
-The project will involve analysis of state-of-art in academia and industry, and design of novel practical techniques to address challenging problems in autonomous systems such as autonomous driving trains or autonomous robots.
+The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated research scientist/professional with a focus on in the area of semi-supervised/unsupervised methods for object recognition/pose estimation and semantic segmentation.
+This role will involve analysis of state-of-art in academia and industry, and design of novel practical techniques to address challenging problems in autonomous systems such as autonomous driving trains or autonomous robots.

 Vision Technologies and Solutions Research Group, is leading multiple projects as part of the Defense Advanced Research Projects Agency (DARPA) Physics of AI and Automatic Scientific Knowledge Extraction program, to advance the computational tools to address the large training data needs for computer vision applications using deep learning.
 It also partners with top US universities in projects funded by agencies like Office of Naval Research and National Institute of Food and Agriculture to advance the activity recognition and anomaly detection technologies for various industrial applications.